vinniefalco/LuaBridge/trunk/README.txt

 Introduction
 ------------

-luabridge is a lightweight, dependency-free library for binding Lua to C++.
+luabridge is a lightweight, dependency-free library for binding Lua to C++, written against Lua 5.1.1.
-It is written against Lua 5.1.1 and compiles in Microsoft Visual C++ 7.1 or higher and in g++ 3.3.5 or higher.

 Compiling
 ---------

+luabridge compiles correctly in g++ 3, g++ 4, MSVC 7.1, and MSVC C++ 8.0.
+Because of the advanced template features it uses, I can't guarantee luabridge will compile correctly with anything else, but it is written in standard- compliant C++, so if you have a compliant compiler you *should* be fine.

 Compiling should be very simple.
 Ensure that Lua is installed and its headers are in your include path.
 If you are using MSVC, load the provided solution